Anisotropies of ultrahigh-energy cosmic rays in a scenario with nearby sources: Effects of Galactic magnetic field deflections

 The effect on the CR arrival directions (AD) of the turbulent extragalactic magnetic field described above is to give rise to a smeared AD distribution outside the Galaxy, which depends on the CR rigidity, the magnetic field parameters and also on the temporal history of the source emission.
 This distribution will be subsequently modified by the Galactic magnetic field induced deflections, leading to a more complex observed distribution at the Earth \cite{ha10}.

 In this work we want to study in detail the effects of the Galactic magnetic field deflections in a scenario of this kind, involving just a couple of nearby sources, which are taken for definiteness to be Cen~A and M81/M82.
-We want to explore also the possibility to account for the anisotropies on intermediate angular scales, hinted by the observations, as being produced by the high-energy tail of the lighter CR components from those sources.
+We want to explore also the possibility to account for the hints of anisotropies on intermediate angular scales \cite{augerhs,tahs} as being produced, in the scenarios considered, by the high-energy tail of the lighter CR components from those sources.

 The Galactic magnetic field has both regular and turbulent components, which are localized along the disk but also extend beyond it \cite{ha15}.
 Their strength near our location is of a few $\mu$G, and while the regular field is coherent over scales of several kpc, the random one has a coherence length of few tens of pc.
-This implies that in general the deflections induced by the Galactic fields upon the CRs reaching us from extragalactic space are dominated by the contribution from the regular field.
+This implies that in general the deflections induced by the Galactic fields upon the CRs reaching us from extragalactic space are dominated by the contribution from the regular field, even if the root mean square amplitude of the random field could exceed the amplitude of the regular field.
 Moreover, since we will consider in this work scenarios in which, for a source at 4\,Mpc, the extragalactic turbulent magnetic fields already smear the AD of 10\,EeV protons by more than $10^\circ$, the turbulent Galactic component will provide a subdominant deflection, and hence it will be ignored.

 The regular Galactic magnetic field component is still quite uncertain, with different existing models leading to different predictions for the deflections (see e.g. \cite{su10,ps11,jf12, fa19, un19}.
 These can be in the ballpark of 10$^\circ$ to 30$^\circ$ for 10\,EeV protons and depend on the direction considered.
 For definiteness, we will adopt here the model of Jansson and Farrar (JF12) \cite{jf12}, which was obtained by fitting rotation measures of extragalactic sources and synchrotron polarization data.
 In this model, the regular field has a disk contribution following the spiral structure of the Galaxy, with reversals in direction between different arms.
 There is also a toroidal (azymuthal) halo field having different direction, strength and extent in the northern and southern Galactic hemispheres.
 Also an $X$-shaped halo component is present, which is axisymmetric and poloidal, playing a relevant role in the CR deflections both towards the Galactic center and outside the disk of the Galaxy.